isabella232/experience-manager-dispatcher.fr-FR/help/using/optimizing-caching.md

 ---
-title: Optimisation d’un site web pour les performances du cache
+title: Optimiser un site web pour les performances du cache
 seo-title: Optimizing a Website for Cache Performance
 description: Apprenez comment concevoir votre site web afin de tirer le meilleur parti des avantages de la mise en cache.
 seo-description: Dispatcher offers a number of built-in mechanisms that you can use to optimize performance.
 Learn how to design your web site to maximize the benefits of caching.